-As recent graduates begin job-hunting, what’s the best they can hope to make at the start of their budding careers?
+As recent graduates begin job-hunting, what’s the best they can hope to make as a starting salary?
 We know you’re wondering, and so was a national recruitment firm.

 The average grad will make around $48,270, but for those among us that were smart enough not to major in English, the prospects are a little bit brighter.
 Research conducted by Korn Ferry tells us the highest starting entry-level salaries for 2016’s young professionals.

 And, big surprise, none of them involve bachelor’s degrees in the arts….

 A super nebulous job title, but a profitable one nonetheless.
 Engineers are projected to make an average of $62,174, which is 29 percent higher than the average base salary for those in the 2016 graduate class.
 That extra year in getting your undergrad degree was definitely worth it.

 2. Software Developer

 It’s no surprise that those who choose to go into software development will do well financially.
 While you’re not quite Bill Gates yet, you can expect to make $62,093 in the beginning of your career, 29 percent above the average.

 As an actuary, you were probably wise enough to measure the benefits and risks in pursuing a career in this field.
 Luckily for you, you chose well.
 On average, you’ll make $57,600 starting out, and possibly up to $70,521 if you’re living in San Francisco.
 Good call.